-- 1. Complete an application form and return it to the Admissions Office. - 2.
-If requesting financial aid or scholarships, complete the FAFSA (Free Application for Federal Student Aid) electronically selecting Donnelly College to receive the results. - 3.
-Request appropriate transcripts be sent to Donnelly College Registrar: - a.) first-time college students have high school transcript or GED certificate indicating the date of graduation. - b.) transfer students have college or university transcript. - c.) part-time non-degree seeking adult students who want to take classes for personal or professional development are not required to submit transcripts; however, only nine hours may be accumulated in this manner. - 4.
-Placement testing is required for first-time college students and some transfer students.
-Testing is available during registration periods and at other times with an appointment.
+- 1) Complete an application form and return it to the Admissions Office. - If requesting financial aid or scholarships, complete the FAFSA (Free Application for Federal Student Aid), electronically selecting Donnelly College to receive the results. - 3) Request appropriate transcripts be sent to Donnelly College Registrar: - a) first-time college students have high school transcript or GED certificate indicating the date of graduation. - b) transfer students have college or university transcript. - c) part-time, non-degree seeking adult students who want to take classes for personal or professional development are not required to submit transcripts; however, only nine hours may be accumulated in this manner. - 4) Placement testing is required for first-time college students and some transfer students.

-COLLEGE CREDITS NOW (C.C.N.)
+COLLEGE CREDITS NOW (CCN)

-Donnelly College offers students who are in their junior or senior years in high school the opportunity to begin their college experience before actually being admitted to the college.
-Students participating in the C.C.N program must have written approval from their high school principal or advisor and have appropriate placement scores.
+Donnelly College offers students who are in their junior or senior years in high school the opportunity to begin their college experience before actually being admitted to a college.
+Students participating in the CCN program must have written approval from their high school principal or advisor and have appropriate placement scores.

-C.C.N. credit is available only for college-level course work (100 or higher) and is on a space-available basis.
+CCN credit is available only for college-level course work (100 or higher) and is on a space-available basis.

-SENIOR CITIZENS PROGRAMS
+SENIOR CITIZENS PROGRAM

-Donnelly College permits older persons (62 or over) to take a maximum of two classes each semester in associate degree programs on a non-credit, tuition-free, space available basis.
+Donnelly College permits older persons (62 or over) to take a maximum of two classes each semester in associate degree programs on a noncredit, tuition-free, space available basis.
 There is a registration fee of \$10.